Get

 Image by: Helena Lopes, Unsplash

-The Golden Retriever might have started out as a hunting dog, but they have come so far since the beginning.
-These American favorites are selected all the time for their friendly demeanor, intelligence, and acts of service to mankind.
+The Golden Retriever might have started out as a hunting dog, but they have come so far since then.
+These American favorites are adopted all the time for their friendly demeanor, intelligence, and acts of service to mankind.

-Goldens are very dependent on owners—meaning that once they form a connection with you, it’s hard to be without you.
+Goldens are very dependent on their owners and dislike being left alone.
 They will want to tag along for all the adventures you come up with.
-These dogs acclimate well to almost any living situation.
+However, they acclimate well to almost any living situation.

 Once you have a Golden as part of the family, it will be hard to imagine life without one.
-These dogs are popular for so many good reasons!
+Goldens are popular for so many good reasons!

 Personality / Character

-The Golden Retriever didn’t become a favorite everywhere for its lack of personality.
-They are incredibly good-spirited, intelligent dogs adapting beautifully to nearly every social situation.
-This breed acclimates well toward people and all living things.
+The Golden Retriever didn’t become a favorite everywhere because of a lack of personality.
+They are incredibly good-spirited, intelligent dogs that adapt beautifully to nearly every social situation.
+They get along well with children and other pets and usually become best friends with everyone in the house.

-Goldens are so terrific with folks, they even are elected to perform service duties like medical, emotional, and other support service roles.
+Although they make excellent pets, they also excel at medical, emotional, and other support service roles.
 They are capable of learning advanced concepts and live to please their owners.
-They are smart cookies!

 Exercise

 Exercise is the best way to keep your Golden healthy.
-Goldens will love walks, runs, jogs, tug of war, toss, fetch, and all games in between.
+Goldens will love walks, runs, jogs, tug of war, toss, fetch, and other activities.
 They are the type of dog you can take to the dog park to run off some steam.
 They typically do amazingly well with other canines—even strange ones!

-Goldens will need lots of room to run and exercise when they are young.
-This need might decrease slightly as they age.
-However, they need roughly 60 to 120 minutes of exercise per day.
-These demands can be a little high if you don’t get out of the house much—so consider it for slower lifestyles.
+Goldens will need lots of room to run and exercise when they are young, and as adults, they need an hour to 1½ hours of daily exercise.
+Their exercise demands can be a little high if you don’t get out of the house much.

-Since some Goldens are prone to being overweight, it’s ideal for getting a good exercise regimen going.
-It will reduce the likelihood of obesity, increasing other health risks.
+Since some Goldens are prone to obesity, it’s ideal to start a good exercise regimen when they’re young.
+It will reduce the likelihood of obesity, which can increase other health risks.

 golden retriever